When it comes to replacing missing teeth, you've got some options. The question is which option is right for you?

 Q. What is the minimum age for dental implants?

-A. Dental implants can be placed anytime after adolescence or when bone growth is complete.
+A. They can be placed anytime after adolescence or when bone growth is complete.

-Q. What are the advantages of dental implants compared to bridges or dentures?
+Q. What are the advantages compared to bridges or dentures?

 A. A dental implant restoration can remain in place and function properly for more than 40 years when proper oral hygiene is followed and regular dental check-ups are maintained.